-I suggest, therefore, that the PBC should both fix its relationship with the Council and find a purpose by:
+The PBC should both fix its relationship with the Council and find a purpose by:

 This idea requires a vastly different Peacebuilding Support Office (PBSO), and perhaps even a different PBC.
 It could require a stronger Secretariat, and longer-term Member State commitments to service on the PBC, as well as greater requirements for participation.
 I am sure that there are further flaws that some of you can point out.

 This model would offer a clear role and value-added for the PBC, and a clear role with respect to the Security Council.
 As such, it would strengthen the performance of the United Nations as a whole and its ability to support countries emerging from conflict.